 Patients with tumours that are too large to be removed safely, or those that have already spread to other parts of the body, can be treated using targeted drugs.

 85% of people with GIST have a change in the cells called a mutation.
 This mutation tells the GIST cells to grow and multiply and is essential to their survival.
 Targeted agents work by blocking the growth signals within the cancer cells generated by the mutation.
-The two targeted drugs that are used for GIST are imatinib (Glivec®) and sunitinib (Sutent®).
+The three targeted drugs that are used for GIST are Imatinib (Glivec®), Sunitinib (Sutent®) and Regorafenib (Stivarga).

 Treatment before surgery